 Amy received an MPH in Biostatistics from University of California, Los Angeles and a B.S. in Journalism with a double major in Economics from University of Maryland, College Park.
 She is a member of Durham Habitat for Humanity’s Family Selection Committee and part of the leadership team for 100 Women Who Give a Hoot: Chapel Hill/ Durham.

 Andrea Cook, Director

-Andrea serves as Director at NC IDEA.
-She directly manages the Foundation’s Ecosystem Partner Grant program, in addition to overseeing the Foundation’s marketing activities.
-She has been with NC IDEA since 2010 and has been actively involved in North Carolina’s entrepreneurial ecosystem for over 17 years serving in various roles within well-known and respected entrepreneurial support organizations, investment partnerships and professional services firms.
+Andrea serves as Director at NC IDEA and manages the Foundation’s marketing activities and operations.
+She has been with NC IDEA since 2010 and has been actively involved in North Carolina’s entrepreneurial ecosystem for over 18 years serving in various roles within well-known and respected entrepreneurial support organizations, investment partnerships and professional services firms.

 Prior to NC IDEA, Andrea served as Director of Marketing and Business Development at Hutchison PLLC.
 Prior to Hutchison PLLC, Andrea held various roles at the Council for Entrepreneurial Development (CED), including Director of Outreach and Initiatives and Director of Conferences.
 Toward the beginning of her career, Andrea spent several years as the Marketing Communications Director at Intersouth Partners, a prominent venture capital firm investing throughout the Southeast.

 Andrea received a B.A. in Journalism and a Minor in Business Administration from the University of North Carolina at Chapel Hill.
 She has served on the boards of the Visual Art Exchange and EntreDot.